LosAngelesController/animal-shelter-backend/README.md

+# BROKEN AF
+This was a sad attempt at learning rust!!!

 ## About the code

 This depends on the schema file, which tells it which tables to pull and config.json.
 The entire runtime is in Rust.